 The key here is that you focus on the same period of time for each variable.
 It doesn’t work if you divide sales for the month of December by labor hours worked the first week of January.
 It has to be sales for a given period divided by the labor hours for that same period.

 You can calculate your SPLH for any period of time that you deem useful to your business.
 An hour, a week, a month, or even a whole year.
 Different periods of time will tell you how efficient your business is across the workday or month to month!
 If you want to get granular, you can also calculate SPLH per position or department, too.
+(Check out our guide on using the sales per labor hour formula.)

-How to Interpret SPLH Results and Increase Your SPLH
+How to Interpret SPLH Results

 So, let’s say you pulled your annual revenue report and figured out your business’s SPLH for the past year.
 Now what?
 How do you know whether it’s good or bad?
 How do you make it better?
 This is where things get a little fluid.